 - Familiarity with JUMP Math's teacher and student materials

 - Opportunities to share ideas and network with colleagues

 Want a PD Session in Your Community?

 If there is sufficient interest in your school district, arrangements can be made to have a JUMP Math facilitator deliver professional development to your group.
 Prices vary according to location and number of teachers.
-Please contact Amy Helmstetter for more details.
+Please contact Annie Chern for more details.

 Meet Our Outreach Team!

 Amy Helmstetter, Senior Teacher Support & Outreach Manager